RV Electrical Systems

 RV batteries are charged by either a converter, an inverter/charger, or by solar panels.
 Your batteries are also charged by your motorhome or tow vehicle's alternator as you go down the road, but that is not a primary means of charging your batteries.
 There are other methods of charging, such as wind power, etc. but we will just discuss the three most popular.

-The converter's other job is to convert the AC power to DC and charge the house batteries.
 So if you are plugged into an electrical pedestal at a campground, the converter is automatically charging your batteries and running your DC appliances.

 If you are not plugged in to "shore power", but you are running your generator, again the converter is automatically charging your batteries and running DC appliances.